communitytechnology/communitytechnology.github.io/docs/intro-ct/activities/_posts/2015-02-21-dj-principles.md

 </td></tr>
  </table>

-Each person should identify 3 digital justice issues in the community and write them down.
+2- Each person should identify 3 digital justice issues in the community and write them down.
 Everyone should be able to finish in 5-10 minutes.

-In the group, everyone should read their issues.
+3- In the group, everyone should read their issues.
 Write down the digital justice issues on the wall.

-Give each person three sticky dots.
+4- Give each person three sticky dots.
 Using the dots, each person should vote on what three issues they feel most passionate about by putting the dot on that issue.
 Count up votes and identify top three.

-Collectively, use the checklist below to help determine the strength and viability of each of those three digital justice issues as an opportunity for collective action.
+5- Collectively, use the checklist below to help determine the strength and viability of each of those three digital justice issues as an opportunity for collective action.
+Write this chart in a place where everyone in the group can see it.

 |Issue #1|Issue #2|Issue #3|Will the issue….|
 |yes/no|yes/no|yes/no|Result in a real improvement in people’s lives?|